The UO's Net Impact graduate-student chapter is one of the most active student groups in the Oregon MBA program.

 A few of UO Net Impact event highlights include:

 - Net Impact National Conference: The Center for Sustainable Business Practices annually sends graduate students to the national Net Impact conference The event brings together more than 2,000 students and professionals for three days of panels, keynotes, and networking.
-In 2013, two dozen students attended the conference in San Jose, California (hear from students about their experience on our blog).

 - Case Competitions: Many first- and second-year MBA students compete and participate in case competitions, gaining valuable case analysis and problem solving skills and experience.
 UO Net Impact helps facilitate these opportunities.